ProgrammingWarmups/www.warmups.dev/warmups/warmup1.md

 print(f"Mean: {mean}")
 ```

-What constructs are evident in this program?
+Which one of these constructs is evident in this program?

 <choice>